 There might be a few closure statements that make sense.
 Flow with these to get some completeness and combine them into a succinct sentence.

-For example, “Just because I can’t see you and I don’t know when I will see you again doesn’t mean that you have stopped loving and supporting me.“
+For example, “Just because I can’t see you doesn’t mean that you have stopped supporting me.“

 Your process will be unique to your life experience and situation, but you can use the method on any life event.